The following information only applies to Azure Stack TP3 Refresh deployments. TP3 Refresh now uses the current release of MySQL 5.7.

 Fill in the form with the database details.

-New.
 The connections string includes the real database server name.
 Copy it from the portal.

 Add Capacity by adding additional MySQL servers in the Azure Stack portal.
 If you wish to use another instance of MySQL, click Resource Providers > MySQLAdapter > MySQL Hosting Servers > +Add.